twoguysapp/django-softdelete/README.md

 Soft delete for Django ORM, with support for undelete.

+## Limitations

+ * No facility (at present) to provide undelete for 3rd-party models such as `django.contrib.auth.models.User`.
+If this is required then django-reversion might be a better fit.

 Can be tested directly with the following command:

     django-admin.py test softdelete --settings="softdelete.settings"